- About this guide

 - The Colorado Trail Foundation: The first place to stop for info on The Colorado Trail www.coloradotrail.org

-- The CTF also maintains an active Facebook page
+- The CTF also maintains an active Facebook page Excellent resource for current trail conditions, closures and other important information.
+Updated frequently.

 - Postholer.com has quite a few journals, too along with a Google Map overlay of The Colorado Trail

-- Mags’ Journals and Photos: Yours truly has his Colorado Trail photos and journals on line www.pmags.com
+- Mags’ Journals and Photos: Yours truly has his Colorado Trail photos and journals on-line www.pmags.com

 - Along The Colorado Trail: (book) Photography by John Fielder, Journal by M. John Fayhee.
 Great pics!
 John Fielder is arguably the best Colorado outdoor photographer

 If you have additional questions or about this document or The Colorado Trail in general, then please feel free to e-mail me.
-New info and feedback is always welcome too!
+New info and feedback are always welcome too!
 Please try to have a subject line with COLORADO TRAIL somewhere in the text.
 Makes it easier to filter my mail.
 Thanks!

 Best of luck on your Colorado Trail journey!